chickaroo/Bash_Workshop/1_command_line_exercise.md

 The shell separates commands and arguments based on whitespace.

+First, open your terminal (or Git Bash terminal, or WSL terminal).
+Everything outlined here you will execute in your own terminal, so make sure you are in a directory where you are comfortable adding new files/directories!

 1. Create a directory named `bash_workshop` using the `mkdir` command and **navigate inside this new directory using the `cd` command**.
 (Make sure you understand where this directory is within your general directory structure!)
 3. Run the `ls` command to observe the initial directory state.
 What do you observe?
 4. Use the `touch` command to create three files named `chipmunk1.txt`, `chipmunk2.txt`, and `chipmunk3.csv` in a single command, ensuring to separate each argument (file name) with a whitespace.
 Watch the file endings here!